saslani/saslani.github.io/_posts/2025-09-3-ai-wt-no-black-box.md

 ## The Temptation of “AI-First”

-In my earlier essay, The Medium is the Engineer, I argued that the tools we use don’t just support engineering — they shape it.
+In my earlier essay, [The Medium is the Engineer(https://sarahaslanifar.com/TheMediumIsTheEngineer/), I argued that the tools we use don’t just support engineering — they shape it.
 With AI, that’s truer than ever.

 Across industries, leaders are making bold declarations: “We’ll be AI-first by next year.”
 The logic is seductive.
 If AI can generate 80–90% of the code, why not restructure teams around prompting instead of programming?
 For some, that might lead to why not reduce engineering headcount and lean on machines?